 Enables SSSE3 emulation for AMD Hackintoshes.
 Ever since Mac OS X Lion, Mac OS X has required the SSSE3 instruction set to run properly.
 However, AMD didn't add SSSE3 to their processors until 2011, meaning that only AMD processors with a "FX" in their model number (e.g. FX-4100) natively support the instructions needed by Mac OS X. If your computer uses an older AMD processor (i.e. anything from the Athlon or Phenom lines), you may have to use this boot flag to enable "emulation" of the instructions instead.

 Locates the kernel ("mach_kernel"), an important boot file for Mac OS X. If your Hackintosh's verbose mode says that it can't find mach_kernel for some reason, entering this boot flag will help the bootloader find it.
-The kernel is usually found at the very base of the OS X file system-- if you actually moved the kernel somewhere else in your hard drive, change "mach_kernel" to wherever the kernel is located.
+The kernel is either found at the very base of the OS X file system, or in /System/Library/Kernels/kernel if you're using OS X Yosemite.
+If you actually moved the kernel somewhere else in your hard drive, change "mach_kernel" to wherever the kernel is located.
 For example, if the kernel is in the Extra folder of your main hard drive, enter the boot flag "/Extra/mach_kernel" (without quotation marks).
 If your kernel is named something different, you can change the boot flag accordingly.
 For example, if your kernel is named "cheesecake" instead of "mach_kernel", enter the boot flag "cheesecake" (without quotation marks) instead.

 SEE ALSO: How to use boot flags on your Hackintosh